Table of Contents

 Tesla’s Powerwall version 2 greatly improves upon the first generation and pushes lithium battery technology forward.
 Because of the massive investments, Tesla puts into their car’s lithium batteries, they are able to use that same technology for home solar systems.
 Previously they operated under the name Solar City for home solar, but now they do everything under the name of Tesla.

 Tesla’s battery is probably the most widely known battery because of the company’s notoriety.
-Elon Musk also put a Tesla car on the moon.
+Elon Musk also put a Tesla car in space.
 The Powerwall 2 is actually a very good value in comparison to other batteries on the market, but dealing with a very large company like Tesla is may have its headaches.
 If you’re interested in a sleek-looking battery, it may be the best choice, as well.

 From a strict value standpoint, the Tesla Powerwall outperforms LG and Pika (Now Generac) but is outperformed significantly by the new Fortress Power eVault.